Important Dates for Admissions

 After an application is received, prospective students have the opportunity to sign up for a “day at Frisch”, when they will have an opportunity to sit in on classes and see the school in action.
 Visits may only be arranged for students who have submitted an application for admission.
 They are limited to designated dates, and must be arranged in advance by selecting dates which will be made available shortly.

 Parents are invited to attend informal sessions with our principal, Rabbi Eli Ciner, and other members of administration.
 They will be held in different parents’ homes throughout the Frisch community.
 Additonal Information Sessions are held at school .
 Parlor meeting dates to be announced.

 Our Mechina program is for students who have no formal Jewish education.
 Applicants must have the ability to read Hebrew and are exempt from the BJE exam.
 Applications to this program are accepted on a rolling basis.
 Mechina applicants may apply for a Shay Scholarship.
 The Shay Scholars Program is a merit based program which defrays a portion of Frisch tuition.
 For additional information contact firstname.lastname@example.org.

-All accepted students who plan to attend Frisch must take the Frisch Placement Exams.
-Students are not expected to study for this exam.
-The purpose of the exam is to determine the student’s comfort level with various math functions enabling us to appropriately place students in a math class.
+All accepted students who plan to attend Frisch must take the Frisch Placement Diagnostic.
+Students are not expected to study for this assessment.
+The purpose of the assessment is to determine the student’s comfort level with various math functions enabling us to appropriately place students in a math class.